marcelganczak/swift-js-transpiler/README.md

 - data/collection types (primitives, tuples, arrays, dictionaries, sets)
 - optionals & chaining

-Have a look inside the test folder to check out Swift code snippets that demonstrate all supported features.
+A look inside the test directory will reveal Swift code snippets that demonstrate all supported features in greater detail.
-I will try and set up an online playground whenever I get the chance.
+Whenever I get the chance I will set up an online playground with live transpilation results.

 The transpiler currently lacks support for: